 Current landlords may struggle to keep their head above water, while the changes might push prospective landlords out of the market.
 If you are finding it difficult to contend with the swarm of changes and are looking for a way out of the market, a fast property buyer may be a viable option.
-Accelerate Homes is specialised in buying houses extremely quickly.
-We can purchase any residential property within a matter of weeks for cash.
-If this is of interest to you, please contact Accelerate Home via our form here.
+Accelerate Homes work with a select group of cash buyers in the UK who are specialised in buying houses extremely quickly.
+Our partners can purchase any residential property within a matter of weeks for cash.
+If this is of interest to you, please contact Accelerate Homes via our form here.

 Accelerate Homes connects UK homeowners with qualified Cash Property Buyers.
 Working in partnership with a small selection of the most reliable cash buyers, we have helped 1000s of homeowners sell their house fast!
 Our network will buy any house in any condition, nationwide.
 Contact us today to get a quote!